anishumairaa/HPC-AI-UPM-Team-3/HOOMD-BLUE.md

 - Steps per second: This measures how fast the system can simulate particle movements over time
 - Execution time: This shows how long the task takes to complete
 - Speedup: This measures how much faster a task completes when multiple processors are used compared to using a single processor
-- Efficiemcy: This measures how effectively the processors are being used in parallel
+- Efficiency: This measures how effectively the processors are being used in parallel

 # Value initialization
 | Number of nodes | Number of cores used | Warmup/Benchmark   | Walltime Requested | Memory Requested |